kdtorres/barkomatic-kdtorres_version/README.md

 # VG Shipping Line
-Reservation Ticketing System is a technology that receives a service request (for support, reserving ticket, etc.) from an end-user.
+Reservation Ticketing System that receives a service request (for support, reserving ticket, etc.) from an end-user.

 ## Prerequisites